 COVID testing is provided with a scheduled appointment and physician's order at the LMH Health Drive Thru Testing Center on the LMH Health Main Campus.
 Learn more

 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Naloxone Rescue Kits for Opioid Overdose

 Naloxone comes in a rescue kit you can carry with you.
-You may hear it called a Narcan kit for short.
+You may hear it called a Narcan kit.

-Make sure your family and friends know about these signs of an overdose.
+Make sure your family and friends know about these signs of an opioid emergency.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal Medicine

 Current as of: November 8, 2021

 Medical Review:Kathleen Romito MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine